 The finalists of the 2021 Young Designer of the Year competition have been revealed.
 In association with Oceanco, this year’s competition tasked designers to create a 90 metre explorer yacht concept for a client wanting to cruise the higher latitudes.
 In their concepts, the designers needed to include onboard facilities to accommodate scientific research, as well as numerous tenders, a helicopter and any other necessary equipment.
 The task also called for designers to use their imagination and skill to layout the yacht’s interior to meet the client’s requests.
 After receiving and assessing the entries, the Young Designer of the Year Award judges have chosen the top six designs...

-Young Designer of the Year Award 2021 finalists announced
+The winner of the Young Designer of the Year Award will be announced on BOAT International on 1 July.

 Concept Name: Phoenix